Ukrainian and Western leaders laud US aid package while the Kremlin warns of 'further ruin'

 “The new aid package will not save, but, on the contrary, will kill thousands and thousands more people, prolong the conflict, and bring even more grief and devastation,” Leonid Slutsky, head of the Russian State Duma Committee on International Affairs, wrote on Telegram.

-The whole aid package will go to the U.S. Senate, which could pass it as soon as Tuesday.
-President Joe Biden has promised to sign it immediately.

-In its latest assessment, a Washington-based think tank said that the logistics of getting U.S. assistance to the front line would likely mean that its effect would not be felt for several weeks.

-“Ukrainian forces may suffer additional setbacks in the coming weeks while waiting for U.S. security assistance that will allow Ukraine to stabilize the front,” the Institute for the Study of War said.
+Washington-based think tank the Institute for the Study of War said the logistics of getting U.S. assistance to the front line would mean that “Ukrainian forces may suffer additional setbacks in the coming weeks while waiting for U.S. security assistance that will allow Ukraine to stabilize the front.”

-“But they will likely be able to blunt the current Russian offensive assuming the resumed U.S. assistance arrives promptly.”
+“But they will likely be able to blunt the current Russian offensive assuming the resumed U.S. assistance arrives promptly,” it said in its latest assessment of the conflict.

+Olexiy Haran, professor of comparative politics at the National University of Kyiv-Mohlya Academy, said that Ukraine was grateful for aid from the U.S. and other Western countries, “but the problem is, frankly speaking, it’s too late and it’s not enough.”

+“This is the third year of the war and we still don’t have aviation, new aviation.
+We don’t have enough missiles, so we cannot close the skies.
+Moreover, recently we didn’t have even artillery shells,” he said.

+Matthew Savill, military sciences director at the Royal United Services Institute think tank, said that the aid, while welcome, “can probably only help stabilize the Ukrainian position for this year and begin preparations for operations in 2025.”

+“Predictability of funding through 2024 and into 2025 will help the Ukrainians plan the defense this year, especially if European supplies of ammunition also come through, but further planning and funds will be required for 2025, and we have a U.S. election between now and then,” he said.

 On the ground, Russia’s Defense Ministry said Sunday that its troops had taken control of the village of Bohdanivka in the Donetsk region.
-Ukrainian officials have not yet commented on the claim.
+Ukrainian officials haven’t yet commented on the announcement.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine